 Food Organics Garden Organics (FOGO)

-The trial aims to reduce the amount of organic material that ends up in landfill.
+FOGO aims to reduce the amount of organic material that ends up in landfill.
 This material currently makes up approximately 46% of the average Townsville general waste red lid bin.
-Council aims to divert this material from landfill in order to work towards our goal of zero waste to landfill by 2030.
+Council aims to divert this material from landfill to work towards our goal of zero waste to landfill by 2030.

 The roll-out of the Food Organics Garden Organics (FOGO) / Garden Organics (GO) bins is an action outlined in the Australian Government’s National Waste Policy.
 The Queensland Government’s Waste Management and Resource Recovery Strategy also supports the diversion of organic material from landfill.